Oklahoma auctioneer sold millions of dollars of Osage Nation oil leases.

 Southeast of Pawhuska, the town Pershing was an oil boom town named for Gen. John J. Pershing, leader of U.S. forces in Europe during World War I.

 Memories of what took place beneath the Osage Nation elm did not fade after the original tree died in the 1980s.
 The latest elm, dedicated during a September 15, 2006, ceremony, grows new roots into the historic site.
-Thousands of visitors today gamble at six Osage Nation “Million Dollar Elm” casinos.
+Visitors gamble at six Osage Nation “Million Dollar Elm” casinos.

 In 2011, Oklahoma City-based Chaparral Energy reportedly began working on methods to increase production from Osage oilfields that could bring $11 billion to Osage County and provide the Osage Nation with $1.2 billion in royalty payments over the next 30 years.